_DZ

 one tried to kill me

-the other kept me
+the other kept mei'm still here

 It’s so painful and hopelessly full of cynical optimism that I almost want to burn myself with cigarette butts in a way that the scars form a smiley face.